-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three months ended March 31, 2023 and 2022 (expressed in Canadian dollars)

 1. Nature of operations and going concern

 Western Atlas Resources Inc. (the "Company") is a company domiciled in Canada.
 The address of the Company's registered office is Suite 1700, Park Place, 666 Burrard Street, Vancouver, BC, Canada V6C 2X8.
 The Company has one wholly owned subsidiary, Western Atlas Holding Corp., formerly Western Atlas (Nunavut) Holding Corp, which in turn has two wholly owned subsidiaries, 5530 Nunavut Inc., which is domiciled in Canada and Andes Ecosucursal S.A.S., which is domiciled in Ecuador.